Cimbri: Defeat

 In 104–103 BC, the Cimbri had turned to the Iberian Peninsula where they pillaged far and wide, until they were confronted by a coalition of Celtiberians.
 Defeated, the Cimbri returned to Gaul, where they joined their allies, the Teutons.
 During this time, C. Marius had the time to prepare and, in 102 BC, he was ready to meet the Teutons and the Ambrones at the Rhône.
 These two tribes intended to pass into Italy through the western passes, while the Cimbri and the Tigurines were to take the northern route across the Rhine and later across the Central Eastern Alps.

 At the estuary of the Isère, the Teutons and the Ambrones met Marius, whose well-defended camp they did not manage to overrun.
 Instead, they pursued their route, and Marius followed them.
 At Aquae Sextiae, the Romans won two battles and took the Teuton king Teutobod prisoner.

 The Cimbri had penetrated through the Alps into northern Italy.
 The consul Quintus Lutatius Catulus had not dared to fortify the passes, but instead he had retreated behind the river Po, and so the land was open to the invaders.
 The Cimbri did not hurry, and the victors of Aquae Sextiae had the time to arrive with reinforcements.
 At the Battle of Vercellae, at the confluence of the river Sesia with the Po, in 101 BC, the long voyage of the Cimbri also came to an end.

 It was a devastating defeat.
 Two chieftains, Lugius and Boiorix, died on the field, while the other chieftains Caesorix and Claodicus were captured.
 The women killed both themselves and their children in order to avoid slavery.
 The Cimbri were annihilated, although some may have survived to return to the homeland where a population with this name was residing in northern Jutland in the 1st century AD, according to the sources quoted above.
-Some of the surviving captives are reported to have been among the rebelling gladiators in the Third Servile War.
+Some of the surviving captives may have had sons that joined Spartacus's cause, and been among the rebelling gladiators in the Third Servile War.

-However, Justin's epitome of Trogus, 38.4, has Mithridates the Great state that the Cimbri are ravaging Italy while the Social War is going on, i.e. at some time in 90–88 BC, thus more than a decade later, after having sent ambassadors to the Cimbri to request military aid; judging from the context they must have been living in North Eastern Europe at the time.
+Justin's epitome of Trogus has Mithridates VI send emissaries to the Cimbri to request military aid during the Social War (91-88 BCE).
+Justin also states that the Cimbri were again in Italy at this time, i.e. over ten years later.